akashchandwani/logging-demo/README.md

 # logging-demo

-This project is a demo project on how to setup the logs for a spring boot application.
+A demo application to log Rest calls and method invocation in a spring boot project.

 Features -